 In case of long processes, unnatended beakers should be clearly labelled with username, solvent type and expected return date/time.

 The Arias “Stripping and Lift-off” wet bench in Z12 is a work area dedicated to long processes involving solvent chemistry (stripping or lift-off) in beakers for single wafers and chips.

-- Right side: water tap & sinks for rinsing
+- Right side: water tap, drying area & sinks for rinsing

-- Back: 3x water Bain-Marie units for heating and ultrasonic agitation (US)
+- Back: 3x water Bain-Marie units (one table-top) for heating and ultrasonic agitation (US)

 - Under the bench: waste bottles